14.4: Concentration Control and Elasticity Coefficients

 \end{equation}

-Hence the elasticity coefficient can be determined using basic enzyme kinetics of the isolated enzyme.
+Hence, the elasticity coefficient can be determined using basic enzyme kinetics of the isolated enzyme.
 Note that the coefficient at each \(S\) concentration is the slope of the v vs S curve multiplied by the \(S/v\) at that tangent point.
-The elasticity coefficient must be evaluated at the same concentration of enzyme and substrate as found in vivo in the steady state.
+The elasticity coefficient must be evaluated at the same enzyme and substrate concentration as in vivo in the steady state.
 Velocity (\(v\)), not flux, is used.
 In the above case, \(S\) is the substrate, but it could be a product or modifier.
 There is a different elasticity coefficient for each parameter.
 There is no summation theory for elasticities.
 Values can be positive for species that increase the velocity or negative for those that decrease it.
 Hence there can be multiple elasticities.

 The tables below show the elasticity coefficients (relative or scaled) for yeast glycolysis determined using COPASI.